Top investment managers expect more ECB easing in 2014

 LONDON Top investment managers expect further monetary easing from the European Central Bank in 2014 to support the euro zone economy at a time when the Federal Reserve is set to withdraw stimulus in the United States.

-Participants in the Reuters Global Investment Outlook Summit - who collectively manage assets of over $2.6 trillion (£1.61 trillion) - said the ECB was unlikely to use Fed-style quantitative easing.
+Participants in the Reuters Global Investment Outlook Summit - who collectively manage assets of over $2.6 trillion - said the ECB was unlikely to use Fed-style quantitative easing.

 Instead the ECB was likely to provide more cheap long-term funding to encourage banks to increase lending into the economy, a number of participants at this week's summit said.